Sending Information to Servers

 conx.close()

-This is all pretty bare-bones: our server doesn’t check that the browser is using HTTP 1.0 to talk to it, it doesn’t send back any headers at all except Content-Length, it doesn’t support TLS, and so on.
+The architecture is summarized in Figure 3.
+Our implementation is all pretty bare-bones: our server doesn’t check that the browser is using HTTP 1.0 to talk to it, it doesn’t send back any headers at all except Content-Length, it doesn’t support TLS, and so on.
 Again: this is a web browser book—it’ll do.

 Ilya Grigorik’s High Performance Browser Networking is an excellent deep dive into networking and how to optimize for it in a web application.
 There are things the client can do (make fewer requests, avoid polling, reuse connections) and things the server can do (compression, protocol support, sharing domains).

-So far all of this server code is “boilerplate”—any web application will have similar code.
+So far, all of this server code is “boilerplate”—any web application will have similar code.
 What makes our server a guest book, on the other hand, depends on what happens inside do_request.
 It needs to store the guest book state, generate HTML pages, and respond to POST requests.

 Let’s store guest book entries in a Python list.
 Usually web applications use persistent state, like a database, so that the server can be restarted without losing state, but our guest book need not be that resilient.